 This has happened because it’s had to happen as a matter of public health, it’s a life or death scenario rather than following ITSM predictions.
 Decision-makers who may previously have been reticent to open up the spread of home and mobile working have had no choice, or little say, in the matter.
 Only in the most essential cases has this been restricted – or in some limited cases where organizations have shown little understanding or empathy with their people and stopped this happening – a fact that will doubtless not go unnoticed.
 Even the Queen (in the UK) remarked that we’ll want to look back on how we behaved during this time with pride, not shame.

 COVID-19 is making a “new normal” (and not just for ITSM)

 While we and many courageous people in healthcare, transport, and other essential services are engaged with the current problems and threats, we must try to look ahead and consider what the world will be like as and when it returns to some sort of “normality.”
-What’s clear, for many industries and organizations, and particularly within the technology industry, is that many things will never be the same or return to their former definitions of “normal.”@BarclayRae: What’s clear, for many industries and orgs, and particularly within the #tech industry, is that many things will never be the same or return to their former definitions of “normal.” #ITSM #COVID19 Click To Tweet
+What’s clear, for many industries and organizations, and particularly within the technology industry, is that many things will never be the same or return to their former definitions of “normal.”
+It also makes ITSM predictions difficult.@BarclayRae: What’s clear, for many industries and orgs, and particularly within the #tech industry, is that many things will never be the same or return to their former definitions of “normal.” #ITSM #COVID19 Click To Tweet

 Sectors such as travel and aviation will be seriously wounded by the COVID-19 crisis, many activities such as concerts and sporting events will probably require significant changes.
 Plus, of course, many companies old and new will simply not survive the loss of trading and cash flow and, as a result, will go to the wall.

 For the IT industry, and my ITSM predictions, much of the hand-wringing around agility and change, speed, time to market, sustainability, risk, and governance has been brutally replaced with summary inexorable change.
 The genie is out of the bottle, it’s difficult to imagine going back in terms of ITSM predictions.